capy-ui/documentation/docs/api-reference/atom.md

 ```zig
 fn hasAnimation(self: *Self) bool
 ```
-Returns `true` if the DataWrapper is currently in an animation.
+Returns `true` if the Atom is currently in an animation.
 On the other hand it returns `false` if the animation ended or if there has been no animation.

 ### addChangeListener